flyimg/flyimg.js/README.md

 # @flyimg/flyimg.js

-Interact with a Flyimg endpoint from Node.js: build option strings using `options_keys` and download the transformed image with progress callbacks.
+Interact with a Flyimg instance from Node.js: construct transformation URLs and download the processed image with progress callbacks.

 ## Install